 Because semen samples need to be analysed within an hour of production, every clinic has a NATA accredited semen collection and diagnostic andrology laboratory.
 Advanced semen analysis such as surgical retrieval (TESA or MESA) and ICSI now give many couples the chance to have a baby where just 20 years ago it would have been impossible.

 Our central Brisbane laboratory also performs endocrinology, cytogenetics and DNA diagnostics.
-Our world-class genetic testing Pre-Implantation Genetic Diagnosis (PGD) is also carried out here, and if Advanced Embryo Selection (AES) is required the biopsy will be specially transported to Melbourne.
+Our world-class genetic testing Pre-Implantation Genetic Testing (PGT) is also carried out here, and if Advanced Embryo Selection (AES) is required the biopsy will be specially transported to Melbourne.
 We believe chromosome screening of embryos will provide the next big breakthrough in boosting pregnancy and birth rates for our patients.

-Jacqui Irving is the Queensland Fertility Group (QFG) Scientific Director, and one of Australia’s leading fertility scientists having represented Australian and New Zealand scientists working in the field as a board member for the Fertility Society of Australia.
+Dr Kristy Demmers is Scientific Director of the Queensland Fertility Group (QFG), and is one of Australia’s leading fertility scientists having represented Australian and New Zealand scientists working in the field as Chair of the Scientists in Reproductive Technology (SIRT), representing the scientific membership of the Fertility Society of Australia and New Zealand (FSANZ).